-This tortuous topic is one which must be considered and the rules adhered to rigorously.
+This topic is one which must be considered and the rules adhered to rigorously.

 If you are rearranging a piece of music in copyright you must get permission to do so.
-You can find out more on the Music Publishers Association (MPA) website.
-Briefly: you should contact the MPA or the publisher directly and ask for permission.
+You can find out more in our five-part resource: Copyright, Licensing and Permissions.
+Briefly: you should contact the Music Publisher's Association or the publisher directly and ask for permission.
 Googling the publisher name and ‘permissions’ normally points you in the right direction.

 It can take them a little time to give permission (they may have to contact the composers estate, for example) so you should give yourself plenty of time.
 Sometimes the permission will come with conditions; that you can only perform it with a certain group, for example.